microsoft/InnerEye-DeepLearning/docs/source/md/setting_up_aml.md

 [Get started with Azure](https://azure.microsoft.com/en-us/get-started/) page for more information on how to set up your account and your subscription.
 Here are more detailed instructions on how to [manage accounts and subscriptions with Azure](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/).

+## Azure Trusted Research Environment

+For projects handling sensitive data we recommend deploying InnerEye within the [AzureTRE](https://microsoft.github.io/AzureTRE/tre-templates/workspace-services/inner-eye/).
+This is a separate project to InnerEye that provides security infrastructure, such as an Azure Firewall, to keep data secure.

 ## Automatic Deployment